How to Write a College Application Essay: A Complete Guide

 Students should think carefully before writing about a negative experience or personal weakness.
 A college essay should portray the applicant positively, and dwelling on difficult or taboo topics could detract from your strengths.

-You might look for college application essay examples to help you brainstorm topics.
-Students can also consider asking family members and peers to comment on their strengths and unique qualities.
-They may have insight to offer about what makes an applicant a good fit for a particular major or area of study.
+College application essay examples can help you brainstorm topics.
+Also consider asking family members and peers to comment on your strengths and unique qualities.
+They may have insights into what makes you a good fit for a particular major or area of study.

-• A Defining Moment, Experience, or Realization: An experience that changed your perspective; a strong belief you no longer hold
+- A Defining Moment, Experience, or Realization: An experience that changed your perspective or a strong belief you no longer hold

-• Someone Who Has Greatly Influenced You: Your most important mentor; a person who changed your life for the better
+- Someone Who Has Greatly Influenced You: Your most important mentor or someone who changed your life for the better

-• A Key Part of Your Identity: An important aspect about you that you wish more people knew; your best characteristic
+- A Key Part of Your Identity: An important fact about you that you wish more people knew or your best characteristic

-• Your Biggest Passion: A cause for which you have sacrificed; how your passion helped shape your identity
+- Your Biggest Passion: A cause for which you have sacrificed or how your passion helped shape your identity

-• A Problem You Solved: A significant obstacle you overcame; a solution you developed that achieved results
+- A Problem You Solved: A significant obstacle you overcame or a solution you developed that achieved results

-• A Unique Hobby: Your most enjoyable pastime; a time when your hobby taught you a valuable lesson
+- A Unique Hobby: Your most enjoyable pastime or a valuable lesson a hobby taught you

 How to Write a Personal Statement for College: 6 Tips

 A key characteristic of an excellent college application essay is writing quality.
 The personal statement can weigh heavily on some admission decisions.
-With this in mind, students can employ several strategies to make their essays stand out.
+You can employ these strategies to make your essay stand out.

-Compelling college essay topics enable applicants to tell memorable and relatable stories.
-Students choosing subjects that hold personal meaning for them will likely write with more authenticity and enthusiasm, maintaining readers’ interest.
+Compelling college essay topics help you tell memorable and relatable stories.
+Choosing a subject with personal meaning will let you write more authentically and enthusiastically, maintaining readers’ interest.

-Unlike test scores or letters of recommendation, good college essay topics give students considerable control over how they express their best selves.
-Therefore, the essay should focus on them and not on other people.
+Unlike test scores or letters of recommendation, good college essay topics give you considerable control over how you express your best self.
+Therefore, the essay should focus on you — not on other people.

-Even personal statements that discuss an influential teacher or mentor should keep the story’s focus on the applicant, such as how that person drove you to change or take action.
+Even personal statements that discuss an influential teacher or mentor should keep the story’s focus on you, such as how that person drove you to change or take action.

-College essays ideally illustrate students’ potential by outlining their achievements.
-These statements should include detailed descriptions and examples that portray experiences rather than future goals.
+College essays should illustrate your potential by outlining your achievements.
+Include detailed descriptions and examples that portray your experiences.

-For instance, students who want to convey their leadership skills might describe specific incidents when they inspired others or helped a group achieve a tangible output.
+For instance, if you want to convey your leadership skills, you might describe a time you inspired others or helped a group achieve a tangible outcome.

-A student should write a college application essay that distinguishes them from other applicants.
-For example, writing about playing a niche instrument or winning an Olympic medal can help students stand out from other applicants.
-Doing so also demonstrates how your distinctive qualities will add to campus life.
+Your college application essay should distinguish you from other applicants.
+For example, writing about playing a niche instrument or winning an Olympic medal can help you stand out and demonstrate how your distinctive qualities will add to campus life.

-Students should use their college admissions essays to tell stories, striving for quality instead of quantity.
-In other words, you should avoid discussing your entire life and instead focus on one or two strong anecdotes that reveal your true self.
+Use your college admissions essay to tell a story, striving for quality instead of quantity.
+College admissions committees don’t want to read your life story — instead, focus on one or two strong anecdotes that reveal your true self, values, skills, and proficiencies.

 Editing involves fine-tuning a draft to improve its organization and clarity.
 Proofreading typically follows editing and entails checking for errors.
-Once applicants have edited and proofread their essays, they’ll benefit from at least one more read-through.
+Once you edit and proofread your essay, you’ll probably want at least a second set of eyes to look at it.

-You should also strongly consider asking someone else to review your draft to catch additional errors and provide constructive feedback.
+You should strongly consider asking someone else to review your draft to catch additional errors and provide constructive feedback.
+Having a college counselor edit your essay will help ensure you are submitting the best possible application to the admissions committee.

 What Should You Avoid in Your Personal Essay for College?